KoperSloper/BlackBox-Decoding-RNN/README.md

 - **Notebooks**:
   - `data, training, evaluation, ig, conductance.ipynb` - This notebook contains the majority of the work including data preparation, model training, and evaluation.
   - `IG_twocases.ipynb` - This notebook explores integrated gradients for positive and negative predictions.
+  - `performance_metrics.ipynb` - This notebook shows how the performance metrics are calculated.

 ## Project Overview